tritonJS826/masters-way/README.md

 `pnpm i`

-3. Create .env file inside all modules folder with variables from .env.example (ask Ekaterina for values)
+3. Create .env file inside all modules with variables from .env.example (ask Ekaterina for values)

-4. You can run all modules locally (don't forget about database, you should up them manualy)
+4. You can run all modules locally (don't forget about database, you should up them manually)

 `pnpm run start`

 ### Run build locally

 `pnpm run build`

-### Check locally that production build is ok

-`pnpm run serve`

 ### Run all modules locally